oracle-livelabs/pts/cicd/introduction/introduction.md

 # Introduction

-## OCI Project & CI/CD
+## CI/CD with Oracle Autonomous Database

-This workshop provides a step-by-step guide to creating, deploying, and managing projects on **Oracle Cloud Infrastructure (OCI)**.
-You will set up cloud-native resources, create a Kubernetes cluster, configure a CI/CD pipeline, and deploy a sample **Todo App** using OCI services.
-This lab will also help you gain hands-on experience with Autonomous Database and Oracle Kubernetes Engine (OKE), applying modern DevOps practices.
+This workshop provides a step-by-step guide to configure a CI/CD pipeline, and deploy a sample Todo App using OCI services and Oracle Autonomous Database.
+This lab will also help you gain hands-on experience with Oracle Kubernetes Engine (OKE), applying modern DevOps practices

 **Estimated Time**: 3 hours 30 minutes